 - Remove the panel by unscrewing the bolts or screws that hold it in place.
 Keep track of the screws to reassemble the panel later.

 - Locate the lid lock assembly, typically found beneath the lid or at the back of the washer.
-It may appear as a small plastic component connected to a wiring harness.
+The lid lock may appear as a small plastic component connected to a wiring harness.

 - Visually inspect the lid lock assembly for any signs of wear or damage.
-If you notice any issues, the lid lock assembly may need to be replaced.
+If you notice any issues, the lid lock assembly must be replaced.